kimai/kimai/README.md

 $ bin/console doctrine:schema:create
 ```

-The `kimai:dev:reset` command can always be executed later on to reset your dev database and cache.
+The `kimai:reset-dev` command can always be executed later on to reset your dev database and cache.
 I use it very frequently.

 ## Usage